-Eligibility Criteria Eligibility criterion - Justification Category Required condition 1.
+Eligibility Criteria Category Eligibility criterion - Required condition Justification 1.
 Eligible Project Types All CSA Projects shall lead to climate change mitigation and/or adaptation by providing or improving access to services/resources at the household or community or institution level.
-Eligible services include electricity and energy, water and sanitation, waste management, housing, etc. The goal of the VPA is to distribute Improved Cook Stoves (ICS), and Solar lighting systems (SLS) in the households/SMEs of the host country of India.
-Thus, the VPA leads to climate change mitigation (and other sustainable development impacts) by providing access to clean cooking and lighting technologies/services at the household and institution level.
-GENERAL ELIGIBILI 2.
+Eligible services include electricity and energy, water and sanitation, waste management, housing, etc. Improved Cook Stoves (ICS), and Solar lighting systems (SLS) in the households/SMEs of the hos country of India.
+Thus, the VPA leads to climate GENERAL ELIGIBILE The DoA involves distribution of 2.
 Type of project (b) End-use energy efficiency: Project activities that reduce energy requirements as compared to baseline scenario without affecting the level and quality of services or products, where the end-user of the products and services are clearly identified and when the physical intervention is required at the user end.
 For example, efficient cooking, heating, lighting, etc. The PoA involves distribution of cleaner and energy efficient ICS and SLS thereby resulting in reduction of baseline energy requirements, without compromising the quality and level of services/products for households/SMEs 3.
 Project Area, Boundary and scale Project Area and Boundary shall be defined in line with the applicable Impact Quantification Methodologies and Product Requirements.
-CEP beneficiaries in the host country of the VPA.
-The project boundary
+The project area is point location of CEP beneficiaries in the host country of the VPA.
+The project boundary will be limited to the geographical boundary of the host country of India.
+For the purpose of applying UNFCCC methodologies for quantification of GHG reductions, 'small scale' is: a.
+Type I: Renewable energy project activities with a maximum output capacity of 15 MW (or an appropriate equivalent) b.
+Type II: Energy-efficiency improvement project activities < = 60 GWh(e) or 180 GWh(th) energy savings per year c.
+Type III: Other project activities not included in Type I or Type II < = 60,000 tCO2eq per year

-Eligibility Criteria Category Eligibility criterion - Required condition Justification Category Required Condition The CPA involves both Type II and type III which shall not cross the above small-scale limits due to use of suppressed demand baseline.
+Eligibility Criteria Eligibility criterion - Justification Category Required condition The CPA involves both Type II and type III which shall not cross the above small-scale limits due to use of suppressed demand baseline.
 Scale is no limit For Improved Cookstoves, since TPDDTEC methodology is followed and there is no suppressed demand element.
 Also, scale is no limit for Solar lighting systems, since each unit will be less than 1,500 kW.
-20 4.
+21 4.
 Legal Ownership (a) Projects involving the distribution of a large number of devices for services such as heating, cooking, lighting, electricity generation, water treatment technology such as water filter, etc. shall provide a clear description of the ownership of the Products that are generated under Gold Standard Certification all along the investment chain.
 In line with the FPIC requirement, the proofs that end-users are aware of and willing to give up their rights on Products shall be provided. (b) The transfer of Product ownership shall be discussed during local stakeholder consultations for projects.
 The CEP owners confirm that rights to the ownership of carbon credits reside with the CME according to the end user agreement /declaration form signed via monitoring app etc (refer Eligibility under GS4GG section above).